Supporting informed asylum decisions worldwide

 Answering to queries of the target groups and the development of country reports are among ACCORD’s main activities.
 The department also conducts COI Training and manages the COI portal www.ecoi.net which was initiated in 2001.
 The portal contains relevant materials on 169 countries of origin and is fed with relevant information from 160 different sources, including human rights organisations, governments, United Nations bodies, news media, and academia.

 The COI training programme aims to improve the research and use of COI according to internationally recognized quality standards formulated in ACCORD’s Training Manual.

 Partners of ACCORD include the United Nations High Commissioner for Refugees (UNHCR), the German Asylum and Migration Information Network, and the Austrian Federal Office for Immigration and Asylum.
-ACCORD also cooperates with the European Asylum Support Office (EASO) and takes part in reviewing the quality of country reports before publication.
-In addition, ACCORD contributed to the development of the COI module of the EASO’s Training Curriculum, which deals with legal and practical issues related to procedures of international protection.
+ACCORD also cooperates with the European Union Agency for Asylum (EUAA) and takes part in drafting and peer-reviewing of country reports.
+In addition, ACCORD contributed to the development of the COI module of the EUAA’s Training Curriculum, which deals with standards and practical issues related to country of origin information in procedures of international protection.

 The quality and relevance of ACCORD’s services have been recognized not only by its satisfied users, but also by UNHCR.
 Since 1 January 2019, UNHCR has been endorsing the ACCORD COI platform ecoi.net as the main global platform for COI, referring all stakeholders to that platform.